JWeel/CasualCombat/PROCESS.md

 * Start adding true game mechanics, including stat modifier and distance modifier
 * Better game log (can handle more strings), and PlayPage interaction with it
 * Auto name duplicate foes
+* Design problem: Once again how to handle database of moves, etc

 Day 10: